MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 <!--
 ## Grammar check and correction
-The current library does not include any capabilities for grammar check or correction- ->
+The current library does not include any capabilities for grammar check or correction-->

 ## Expand API